chrisballinger/prosody-modules/mod_candy/README.markdown

 You can configure what rooms to join using either `candy_rooms` (an array) or [mod\_default\_bookmarks].
 By default, Candy will attempt to join rooms that the current user has bookmarked.
+If `candy_rooms` is not set, mod\_candy will attempt to find a MUC component and join a room called "candy" there.
 If there are no rooms to join, then Candy will show an emtpy screen.

 Compatibility